niklasramo/dragdoll/docs/docs/draggable-auto-scroll-plugin.md

   - Default: `0`.
   - Optional.
 - **`threshold`**
-  - Defines the distance (in pixels) from the edge of the autoscroll element when autoscrolling should start.
-If this value is `0` the scrolling will start when the dragged element reaches the autoscroll element's edge.
-Do note that the autoscroll element's edge is adjusted dynamically for the calculations in some scenarios, so this value is not always used as an absolute measure.
+  - Defines the distance (in pixels) from the edge of the target element when autoscrolling should start.
+If this value is `0` the scrolling will start when the dragged element reaches the target element's edge.
+Do note that the target element's edge is adjusted dynamically for the calculations in some scenarios, so this value is not always used as an absolute measure.
   - Default: `50`.
+  - Optional.
+- **`padding`**
+  - By default the dragged element needs to overlap the target element for autoscrolling to start/continue.
+However, sometimes you might want to start/continue autoscrolling even if the dragged element is outside the target element, and this option allows you to do just that.
+Here you can define additional **virtual** padding for the target element, which is added to the element's dimensions when considering if it overlaps the dragged element or not.
+One practical use case for this is when you want to scroll the window, you most likely want to have infinite (use `Infinity` as padding value) padding on all side for the window element.
+  - Negative padding is not allowed.
+  - Default: `{ left: 0, right: 0, top: 0, bottom: 0 }`.
   - Optional.

 Defaults to `[]`.